RRRajput/TheSmartLuggage/README.md

 All the files require the 'config' and 'broker_info' files.
 Although, the Catalog.py and Telegram.py don't necessarily require the bag_id field present in the config file, whereas, that field is necessary for the other codes.
+Each luggage needs to have their own thingspeak channel.